splunk/observability-workshop/content/en/other/opentelemetry-collector/8-develop/3-component.md

 - Fetching data from a remote source
 - Receiving data from remote source(s)

-This are commonly referred to _pull_ vs _push_ based data collection, and you read more about the details in the [Receiver Overview](../3-receivers).
+This is commonly referred to _pull_ vs _push_ based data collection, and you read more about the details in the [Receiver Overview](../3-receivers).
 {{% /tab %}}
 {{% tab title="Processor" %}}
 The business use case a processor solves for is: